Skip to main content

 By Stephen C. Schultz

-As you may know, students at Oxbow Academy participate in a process of documenting a detailed sexual disclosure as part of the evaluation.
-Only when the student says they are ready do we schedule the clinical validation of the disclosure.
-The therapist, parents, polygrapher, and student collaborate to determine the questions to be asked.
-This is done in a very transparent and open way.
-When the student arrives at the polygrapher’s office, the polygrapher explains the process, reviews the questions, and also checks if there is any additional information the student needs to disclose that hasn’t already been shared.
+As you may know, students at Oxbow Academy participate in a process of documenting a detailed sexual disclosure as part of their evaluation.
+The clinical validation of the disclosure is scheduled only when the student feels ready.
+The therapist, parents, polygrapher, and student collaborate to determine the questions to be asked, ensuring the process is transparent and inclusive.
+When the student arrives at the polygrapher’s office, the polygrapher explains the process, reviews the questions, and checks if the student has any additional information to disclose that has not already been shared.

-It is emphasized throughout this process that the goal is to help them “build a relationship with honesty,” thus allowing them to experience what it feels like to be trusted again.
+It is emphasized throughout this process that the goal is to help students “build a relationship with honesty,” allowing them to experience what it feels like to be trusted again.
 It is common for students to disclose additional information during this session.

 You may wonder, “Why would a teen disclose more information at the last moment?”

-The answer lies in the internal conflict that these students often experience.
-These students are not sexual deviants, perpetrators, or offenders (labels and language that originate in the adult legal system).
-They are simply teens who have been exposed to pornography, trauma, and life events that have sexualized them at a formative and vulnerable age.
-Many of the students at Oxbow report having first seen pornography around the age of four.
-How does a four-year-old integrate and make sense of what they are seeing at such a young age?
-At this point, it is not a moral issue, but one of early childhood development.
+The answer lies in the internal conflict these students often experience.
+They are not sexual deviants, perpetrators, or offenders—labels and language rooted in the adult legal system.
+Rather, they are teens who have been exposed to pornography, trauma, and life events that sexualized them during formative and vulnerable stages of their development.
+Many students at Oxbow report being exposed to pornography as early as the age of four.
+How can a four-year-old begin to process and make sense of what they are seeing at such a young age?
+At this point, it is not a moral issue but one of early childhood development.

-Each student has learned to manage the lies, secrets, and associated shame in a very individualized way, just as anyone would.
-Above all, they long for honest and trusting relationships with family and peers.
-Despite how difficult it may be to disclose their behaviors, they learn to understand that telling the truth is far better than enduring the pain of continuing a lie.
+Each student has learned to cope with lies, secrets, and the associated shame in a highly individualized way, as anyone would.
+Above all, they long for honest and trusting relationships with their families and peers.
+Despite the difficulty of disclosing their behaviors, they come to understand that telling the truth is far better than enduring the pain of maintaining a lie.

-Again, the below excerpt was written by the boy’s therapist to the referring professional.
+The following excerpt was written by the boy’s therapist for the referring professional.
 It has been edited to maintain confidentiality.

 “...as you already know, Xxxxxx passed his polygraph.
 Ironically, both parents are now really upset and scared for Xxxxxx.
 Passing the polygraph came at the price of new information he shared with the polygrapher, but not with me or his parents prior to the exam.